-- seek investment return through exposure to below investment grade USD-denominated debt securities; - understand the risks associated with high yield debt and are willing to accept those risks in search of potential higher returns; - are looking to use it as part of an investment portfolio and not as a complete investment plan.
+- seek a combination of income and longterm capital growth through exposure to US bond markets; - are looking to use it as part of an investment portfolio and not as a complete investment plan.

 Dealing Requests received before 14:30 CET on any Valuation Day will be processed that day.